sonkych/exportToPDF/README.md

     Adjust the port mappings as necessary for your setup.

 ## Available Endpoints
+Use `swagger-ui/index.html` to access swagger documentation for the API.

 The application exposes 4 endpoints for file conversion: